 - reduce workplace stress

 Don’t you want engaged, motivated employees and a shining reputation in the community?
 Of course you do!
 Thats why leaders need to lead the charge and create a culture of giving back.
+To develop a company culture you first need to redesign your office — it means crafting a unique, empowering environment that reflects your business and its people.

 “Giving back isn’t just the right thing to do; it has tremendous benefits for your business,” she said.